Sculpture By the Bay Sponsors generously contribute awards for the best sculptures in each category as follows.

 The objective is to; foster interest in Public artwork, to provide a venue for artists of outdoor works to exhibit, and in particular, to develop a Sculpture Trail within the Dunsborough area.

-Entries are now open and will close 30 November 2020
+Entries are now open and close is extended to 16 December 2020